Murder of Tristyn Bailey: Aiden Fucci

 Following his arrest on May 10, Fucci was transported to the Volusia Regional Juvenile Detention Center in Volusia County.
 Fucci made his first court appearance via Zoom on the morning of May 11 for a preliminary hearing, which was attended by both his parents and his attorney, Andrew Snober.
 He was charged with second-degree murder and subsequently ordered to remain in the detention center for at least 21 days until the prosecutors decided whether or not to charge him as an adult.
 On May 17, Snober filed a motion to withdraw from the case completely, prompting the court to appoint Fucci a public defender.

 On May 25, Fucci was formally charged with first-degree murder after further review of evidence and witness accounts.
 During a press conference on May 27, State Attorney RJ Larizza stated that Fucci told his friends he was going to kill someone by "taking them to the woods and stabbing them".
 Larizza also said Fucci told his friends to "expect [the murder] to happen within the month", and that "killing was imminent".
-Larizza also said Bailey had been stabbed 114 times, with 49 of those stab wounds being "defensive in nature", indicating that Bailey had tried to fight her killer off.
+Larizza also said Bailey had been stabbed 114 times, with 49 of those stab wounds being "defensive in nature," indicating that Bailey had tried to fight her killer off.
 On May 28, Fucci was denied bond during a virtual bond hearing, and was subsequently transferred to Duval County Jail.

 On June 3, Fucci pleaded "not guilty" to first-degree murder.
-A pre-trial hearing was set for July 28 but was eventually pushed back to September 1.
+A pre-trial hearing was set for July 28 but was eventually pushed back to September 1, after Fucci waived his right to a speedy trial and his defense team asked for a continuance.
 During the September 1 hearing, which Fucci attended via Zoom due to COVID-19 restrictions, he began acting erratically; rocking back-and-forth in his chair, mumbling about "demons taking my soul away" and repeatedly asking: "Where am I?
 What's going on?"
 The hearing was eventually cut short due to technical difficulties and postponed to October 28.
 In February 2022, it was announced that Fucci's trial would begin in November 2022.
 In August 2022, the trial was ultimately pushed back to February 2023, after Fucci's court-appointed attorney, Rosemarie Peoples, filed a motion to push back the trial so she could have more time talking to witnesses and to work on another case she was assigned to.
 On November 28, Peoples requested a change of venue for the trial, stating Fucci had been held in solitary confinement for over 400 days since his arrival at Duval County Jail in May 2021, citing "psychological torture".
 Her motion was denied by Judge R. Lee Smith.
 On December 2, Judge Smith set the date of February 6, 2023 for Fucci's trial.
 On February 1, 2023, Peoples filed another motion to push the trial back, which Judge Smith rejected.